jeffreykegler/old_kollos/notes/misc/strand.md

   so that nulling symbols can be eliminated before parsing and restored afterward.

+The pseudo-code function `LHS(rule)` returns the LHS symbol of a rule.

 ## Dotted rules

 Dotted rules are of several kinds: